rajesh2k8/devops/README.md

 # DevOps Academy - Addition Functionality

 This repository contains addition functionality implemented in PHP 8.4, demonstrating modern PHP features and best practices.
-- making some changes to test the build
+- making some changes to test the build and added test

 ## Features